whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

     <p>
       The next day General Heartbren will have the parties new orders for them.
 As before, any factions the party members belong to will have additional orders for their members.
     </p>
-    <h4>Orders</h4>
+    <h3>Orders</h3>
+    <h4>General Heartbren's Orders</h4>
     <p>
-      <strong>General Heartbren's Orders: </strong> That Orc army is moving on Northport far too quickly for us to intercept, and they outnumber us 6 to 1 besides.
+      That Orc army is moving on Northport far too quickly for us to intercept, and they outnumber us 6 to 1 besides.
 I need you to get down there and organize an evacuation before the army gets there. -Gerad Heartbren
     </p>
+    <h4>Black Wolf Irregulars Orders</h4>
     <p>
-      <strong>Black Wolf Irregulars Orders: </strong> A high ranking member of Amathera's Shield has been living in Northport and may be able to help you.
+      A high ranking member of Amathera's Shield has been living in Northport and may be able to help you.
 Find Malia Demonslayer and make sure she makes it back to Cur'Estan.
 Her organizational abilities will be critical in managing the new influx of refugees. -Gerad Heartbren
     </p>
     <!--<p>
       <strong>Amathera's Shield Orders: </strong> A high ranking member of Amathera's Shield has been living in Northport and may be able to help you.
 Find Malia Demonslayer and make sure she makes it back to Cur'Estan. -Jaxan Chin